 What is NTRIP - PIX4Dcatch RTK

-NTRIP (Networked Transport of RTCM via Internet Protocol) is a protocol used for streaming corrections over the Internet from a base station to a rover to achieve cm-level accuracy.
+NTRIP (Networked Transport of RTCM via Internet Protocol) is a method of sending real-time location corrections over the Internet.
+This allows an RTK rover to get highly precise positioning information from a reference base station, achieving centimeter-level accuracy.

 How NTRIP works